Regenerative random permutations of integers: Introduction and main results

 {\bf Organization of the paper:} The rest of this paper is organized as follows. \begin{itemize} \item Section \ref{s2} sets the stage by recalling some basic properties of indecomposable permutations of a finite interval of integers, which are the basic building blocks of regenerative permutations. \item Section \ref{s3} indicates how the construction of a stationary random permutation of $\mathbb{Z}$ along with some limit theorems is a straightforward application of the well established theory of regenerative random processes. \item Section \ref{s4} provides an example of the regenerative permutation of $\mathbb{N}_{+}$, with uniform block distribution.
 Some explicit formulas are given. \item Section \ref{s5} sketches a proof of Proposition \ref{pshiftedprop} for $p$-shifted permutations, following the template provided by \cite{BB} in the particular case of the limiting Mallows$(q)$ models. \item Section \ref{s6} gives a proof of Proposition \ref{pbiasedprop} for $P$-biased permutations.
 This is somewhat trickier, and the results are less explicit than in the $p$-shifted case. \item Section \ref{s7} provides further analysis of regenerative $P$-biased permutations.
 There Proposition \ref{simplecond} is proved.
 We also show that the limiting renewal probability of the GEM$(1)$-biased permutation is $1/3$. \end{itemize}

 {\bf Acknowledgement:} We thank David Aldous, Persi Diaconis, Marek Biskup and Sasha Gnedin for various pointers to the literature.
 Thanks to Jean-Jil Duchamps for an insightful first proof of our earlier conjecture that $u_\infty = 1/3$.
+We also thank an anonymous referees for his careful reading and valuable suggestions.